countpauper/countpauper/Angel/Design/Language Design.md

 cats(CATS[]) : cat(CATS[0]) & cast(CATS[1:])
 ```

-Perhaps the for each operator `*` can SFINAE match when an expression is iterable.
+Perhaps the for each operator `*` can MFINAE match when an expression is iterable.
 This also leaves it open for Sets,
 because the indexed solution is a stronger prerequisite than iterable.
 ```
 cats(*CAT) : cat(CAT)
 ```
 or maybe `cat(CATS) : cat(*CATS)` or both.
-The former has the advantage that it can SFINAE match iterable types before the conditions.
+The former has the advantage that it can MFINAE match iterable types before the conditions.

 ## For each
 Iteration with head tail is slow.
 It would be more efficient to have a way to express for each.
 In first order logic